 I write so many articles for people going through a divorce; newly separated men and women who are just trying to navigate the process and get the best outcome possible.
 Their thought process is usually (and understandably) short-term—just trying to get through the divorce, just trying to get through the week, or sometimes even just trying to get through the day.
 But what happens after divorce?
 Do people end up happy after divorce?

-I’m going to assume everyone want to be happy after divorce.
+I’m going to assume everyone wants to be happy after divorce.
 They want a happily ever after, right?
 But what exactly does happy after divorce entail?

-The idea for this post stemmed from a reader who asked this question:
+The idea for this article stemmed from a reader who asked this question:

 Do you have any stories of people ending up happy after divorce?

 Many people (including myself at a time in my life) thought that being happy after divorce meant that you met an amazing guy, got remarried, maybe had more children, and got the chance for a re-take—a marriage that is actually blissful.

 While I think that kind of a happy ending is beautiful, and I’ve heard stories like that, I’ve come to learn that being happy after divorce after can be very very different than the above scenario, and that it can mean a million different things to different people.